 This formula is to divide the revenue cell D5 by 100 which is the price per unit.
 The ” / “ sign is used for division in Excel.

-Read More: How to Divide Without Using a Function in Excel (with Quick Steps)
+Read More: How to Divide One Column by Another in Excel

 2. Divide a Column by a Number with Paste Special Method

-If you want to divide the column inside that column by a number then you have to use the paste special method.
+If you want to divide a column data by a number then you have to use the paste special method.

 Steps:

-- Another method to open Paste Special option is, after selecting all the cells of the column Press the Right button of the mouse.
+• Another method to open the Paste Special option is to press the right button of the mouse after selecting all the cells of the column.
 One window will appear and here you will find the Paste Special option.
-Then Press on it.
+Then press on it.

-- Now, a window named ‘Paste Special’ will appear.
+• Now, a window named ‘Paste Special’ will appear.
 Select Divide under the Operation options.
-And Press Ok
+And click on OK.

 3. Divide a Column by a Number Using Cell References